 It’s really easy to believe that all of the work you are doing now will ultimately be for nothing.
 This is the thought that seems to pop into my head more so than any of the others.
 It’s definitely a downer, but here’s how you can rise above the occasion.

 - Think Positive Thoughts: Plain and simple.
 What good will come from thinking that your idea sucks?
 None whatsoever.
-After reading Michael Losier’s Law of Attraction: The Science of Attracting More of What You Want and Less of What You Don’t, I really believe that both consciously and subconsciously, people’s thoughts dictate the reality of their lives.
+After reading Michael Losier’s Law of Attraction: The Science of Attracting More of What You Want and Less of What You Don’t (full disclosure – I earn a commission if you buy), I really believe that both consciously and subconsciously, people’s thoughts dictate the reality of their lives.
 Think positive thoughts, and positive things will happen to you.

 - “Reach the Hole”: This is a golf term I think to myself when I’m putting.
 If I don’t reach the hole, I don’t even give myself a chance to sink the putt.
 Make sense?
 If you sell yourself short, your idea will have no chance to succeed.